markstringer-dti/markstringer-dti.github.io/dti.md

 What's the second reason?
 The second reason is working software.
 If you have a meeting where you're supposed to demonstrate working software, it's going to become obvious if you aren't demonstrating any.

 If you've read and remembered the chapter about exploring the swamp.
 You'll recall that these were the two activities that I recommended.
-Mapping the stakeholders and exploring value with working software.
+Drawing a map of the people who live in the swamp and the people who care about the swamp.
+Exploring value and creating pull with working software.

 Both of those activities happen in other places on a project that's working well.
 But, since they both happen in the show and tell, it's really important to the health any project that they happen there.